tpascarella/sr50/docs/investing/cryptocurrency.md

 Bitcoin and Ethereum are the 2 most important cryptocurrencies.
 Maximizing your crypto wealth means maximizing your Net Worth demoninated in these 2 assets.

-Bitcoin is a store of value with a fixed supply.
+- Bitcoin is a store of value with a fixed supply.

-Ethereum is the bedrock for the entire Defi ecosystem.
+- Ethereum is the bedrock for the entire Defi ecosystem.

+### - Resources to learn about Bitcoin

+[Hope.com](https://www.hope.com/en) is the best sole resource to learn about Bitcoin.

 ### - "Is it too late to buy?"